 Using a suite of base editors created in Liu’s lab, researchers can now correct all four of the so-called “transition” mutations — C to T, T to C, A to G, or G to A — that together account for almost two-thirds of all single-letter mutations known to cause disease, including many that cause serious illnesses for which there are no current treatments.

-In another major CRISPR advance, altering RNA rather than DNA is now possible thanks to a class of RNA-targeting CRISPR enzymes first characterized by scientists in the lab of Broad core institute member Feng Zhang, who is also an investigator at the McGovern Institute, an associate professor of brain and cognitive sciences and biological engineering, and the Patricia and James Poitras ’63 Professor in Neuroscience at MIT.
+In another major CRISPR advance, altering RNA rather than DNA is now possible thanks to a class of RNA-targeting CRISPR enzymes first characterized by scientists in the lab of Broad core institute member Feng Zhang, who is also an investigator at the McGovern Institute, an associate professor of brain and cognitive sciences and biological engineering, and the James and Patricia Poitras Professor of Neuroscience at MIT.
 These CRISPR-associated enzymes, which are in the Cas13 enzyme family, precisely target and cut RNA molecules and could one day be used to treat diseases without permanently altering the genome.
 A temporary fix aimed at RNA offers a safer way to make corrections in the cell, which could be used to recover lost protein function to treat a disease without tampering with the genome itself.